 - Capital gains tax – If you do make a profit on the sale, you will have to contend with capital gains tax.

-Obviously, then, the costs of selling your Council Bluffs or Omaha house are nothing to sneeze at, and you would be well advised to reduce or avoid those costs.
+Obviously, then, the costs of selling your Omaha or Omaha house are nothing to sneeze at, and you would be well advised to reduce or avoid those costs.

 Costs of Selling That Can Be Avoided/Reduced

-Some of the costs of selling your Council Bluffs house are inevitable and pretty intractable.
+Some of the costs of selling your Omaha house are inevitable and pretty intractable.
 There are a few, however, that you can lower or avoid altogether, such as:

 If your roof is in terrible shape, you’ll just have to open your wallet and get a new roof.
 While cosmetic preparation is optional, it can, in fact, garner you a better sale price.
 And unlike with the roof where you just have to fork over what the roofing contractor puts on the bill, the costs can be controlled.